DataDima90/ai.github.io/_posts/2020-01-01-Data-Processing.md

 summary: Data Processing on AWS
 ---

+# Data Processing on AWS

-## Which Tool or Service for Batch or Streaming ETL?
+## Definition of Batch and Streaming processing model

 Batch processing model
 - Data is collected over a period of time, then run through analyitcs tools